 The silent follower

 Although social media is a medium you can use to communicate with customers, colleagues or competitors, more than half of your followers are often so-called silent followers.
-A silent follower is someone who has liked your business page, but then leaves it at that and doesn’t do much else.
+A silent follower is someone who has liked your business page, but then leaves it at that and doesn’t do much else with it.
 They have probably not purchased any products or services from you yet.
-And because these followers often don’t post comments or like posts, it is quite difficult to know what makes them "take action."
+And because these followers mostly don’t post comments or like posts, it is quite difficult to know what makes them "take action."
 Here are a few tips to try this anyway:

 a) Surprising posts